10 seconds of terror: Alaska man survives brown bear mauling

 He said one of the rescuers called him a hero after seeing how much blood was on the ground.

 Rescuers tried to carry him through the woods to a road that parallels the nearby trans-Alaska pipeline to meet an ambulance.
-That didn’t work, and he said they had to help walk him a quarter mile through swamps, brush and trees.
+That didn’t work, and he said they had to help walk him a quarter mile (0.4 kilometers) through swamps, brush and trees.
 From there, he was taken to a nearby airport and flown to Providence Alaska Medical Center in Anchorage by a medical helicopter.
-He is listed in good condition at Providence.
+He is listed in good condition.

 “He didn’t come back, and so I just lay there and worried about it,” he said.